-The DC Plan allows members to place all their member contributions and 9.53% of the 14% employer contributions into an investment account.
-Investment allocation decisions are determined by the member.
+The DC Plan allows members to place all of their member contributions and 9.53% of the 14% employer contributions into an investment account.
+The member determines how to allocate the member and employer money among various investment choices offered by STRS Ohio.
 The remaining 4.47% of the 14% employer rate is allocated to the defined benefit unfunded liability.
 A member is eligible to receive a retirement benefit at age 50 and termination of employment.
 The member may elect to receive a lifetime monthly annuity or a lump sum withdrawal.

 The Combined Plan offers features of both the DB Plan and the DC Plan.
 In the Combined Plan, 12% of the 14% member rate goes to the DC Plan and the remaining 2% is applied to the DB Plan.
 Member contributions to the DC Plan are allocated among investment choices by the member, and contributions to the DB Plan from the employer and the member are used to fund the defined benefit payment at a reduced level from the regular DB Plan.
 The defined benefit portion of the Combined Plan payment is payable to a member on or after age 60 with five years of service.
-The defined contribution portion of the account may be taken as a lump sum payment or converted to a lifetime monthly annuity after termination of employment at age 50 or later.
+The defined contribution portion of the account may be taken as a lump sum payment or converted to a lifetime monthly annuity after termination of employment at age 50 and after termination of employment.